 Produced by birds that populate every continent, it doesn’t come as a surprise that most recognize the egg as an image of change and transition.
 As the cracking of its shell reveals new life, eggs inspire us to patiently go through periods of renewal, for it often results in uncovering a better version of ourselves.

 Defined as a radical change in a person’s physical appearance, people often refer to a “makeover” in a positive light as a symbol of new beginnings and fresh starts.
-Whether in clothing, cosmetics, or something as simple as a haircut, this transformation symbol typically indicates and inspires us to go through changes to improve our lives.
+Whether in clothing, cosmetics, or something as simple as a haircut, this transformation symbol typically indicates and inspires us to go through changes to improve our lives (we also wrote a post about the spiritual meaning of someone cutting my hair).

 Although most people associate a makeover with physical enhancements, it also reminds us that we can reform our personalities, characters, and attitudes.
 Since a makeover makes us feel more noticeable and attractive, it may be the enrichment we need to fulfill a significant spiritual transformation.